top of page

 What Is Burnout?
 Understand the Signs of Job Burnout

-• Perform worse at work than you used to
+• Perform worse at work compared to before

-Normal stress usually goes away after a deadline passes or a problem is solved.
-Chronic workplace stress happens when pressure continues for months or years without relief.
+Normal stress typically disperses after meeting deadlines or resolving issues.
+Conversely, chronic workplace stress persists for months or years without relief.

-The effects of burnout go beyond just feeling overwhelmed.
-Research shows that work-related stress over the long term can cause serious health problems like heart disease, high blood pressure, weak immunity, and a higher risk of depression and anxiety.
+The consequences of burnout extend beyond simple overwhelm.
+Research shows that long-term work-related stress can lead to severe health problems like heart disease, high blood pressure, weakened immunity, and heightened risks of depression and anxiety.

-The Best Way to Prevent Burnout is By Using Chateau's Six Dimensions of Wellness Model
+The Best Way to Prevent Burnout in 2025 is By Using Chateau's Six Dimensions of Wellness Model

-Chateau Health & Wellness has created a complete model for understanding wellness.
-This holistic method recognizes that true well-being and balance need attention in six areas of
+Chateau Health & Wellness has crafted a holistic model for understanding wellness.
+This comprehensive approach emphasizes that true well-being and balance require attention across six key areas of wellness.

 The Six Core Dimensions